DemisoDaba/Oasis-Infobyte-Python-Intern/Project-1_Voice_Assistant/README.md

 - For weather information functionality, you need to provide your OpenWeatherMap API key in the code.
 - For email sending functionality, you need to configure your email settings (SMTP server, port, username, password) in the code.
 - For reminder setting functionality, you need to implement a reminder system or integrate with a calendar service.
-- For smart home control functionality, you need to integrate with smart home APIs or devices.

 ## Contributing